-Avian group Survey Type Survey objective Timing Raptor and larger ground birds Drive transect & Incidental To evaluate the population size To determine the abundance of the species and their use of habitat types To determine the effect of the Powerline on these species Timing must overlap with birds breeding season as well as for migratory visitors Passerines Point Counts Point count gives you a good representation of the species diversity and distribution throughout the various habitats.
-Also allows for an understanding of the impact of the Powerline on the various habitats.
+Avian group Survey Type Survey objective Timing Raptor and larger ground birds Drive transect & Incidental To evaluate the population size To determine the abundance of the species and their use of habitat types To determine the effect of the PV on these species Timing must overlap with birds breeding season as well as for migratory visitors Passerines Point Counts Point count gives you a good representation of the species diversity and distribution throughout the various habitats.
+Also allows for an understanding of the impact of the PV on the various habitats.
 Ensure the Sclater's Lark is not detrimentally affected Summer survey must be performed.
-All species Nest monitoring To ensure the breeding patterns and attempts are not interrupted or discontinued nest monitoring will be done from a distance with binoculars/scope.
-Summer during the breeding season
+All species Nest monitoring To ensure the breeding patterns and attempts are not interrupted or Summer during the breeding season discontinued nest monitoring will be done from a distance with binoculars.